Game-Island/Game-Island/README.md

 Hi there 👋

-Put all the files in the resources folder to the Game_Island Folder for smooth working of the application.
+Put all the files from the resources folder to the Game_Island folder for working of the application.